szczyglis-dev/py-gpt/README.md

 - Added a local IPython interpreter - you can now choose between local and sandbox (Docker) in the plugin settings.
 - Added the ability to configure mapped volumes and ports for Docker containers in the plugin settings.
-- Optimized and speed-up the Llama-index plugin (inline).
+- Optimized and speed-up the LlamaIndex plugin (inline).
 - Checkboxes replaced with Toggle buttons.
 - Improved settings dialogs.
 - Slight modification of the layout.